lucywi/DSI-DC1-admin/asking-for-help.md

 **After 6pm**, aside from during office hours, instructors will *not* respond to *technical* questions.
 This is for our work-life balance as well as yours!
 If you have logistical questions, such as about a homework prompt or when class is starting, please contact your squad instructor.

-## During Project Weeks
+## Projects

-Instructors will be available in a Genius-Bar style format multiple times throughout the week.
-Please refer to [the calendar](http://ga-dc.github.io/wdi8/calendar.html) to see which instructors will be available for support.

 GitHub issues are also useful for answering technical questions.
-90% of the time, at least one instructor will be dedicated to monitoring issues at all times during business hours.
-The other 10% will be announced in advance on Slack.

 Issues should follow this format:
 ```